About This Site

 For about thirteen years I worked in the Information Services/Inventory Control Department at Starbucks Coffee Company's roasting plant in Kent.
 Prior to that I was Sergeant First Class (E7) in the U.S. Army and retired after 22 years.
 The first part of my military career was in the heavy equipment field (the Engineers—both combat and construction).
 My last seven years were at Fort Leonard Wood, Missouri, where I worked as an instructor and then an instructional designer.

-Presently, I'm creating and delivering learning platforms (both classroom and elearning), to include leading train-the-trainer and train-the-instructional designers classes.
-I may be reached at email@example.com or 425.210.7207.
-I'm also on Twitter and Linkedin.
+Presently, I'm consulting, creating, and delivering learning processes (both classroom training and elearning).
+I also provide train-the-trainer and train-the-instructional designers classes.
+As of the present, I'm only working in the greater Seattle area.
+I may be emailed at firstname.lastname@example.org.
+I'm also on Twitter, Google+, and Linkedin.

 I value your comments, suggestions, and questions.
 I will try to respond as quickly as possible.
 Since this is a one man operation (plus two dogs), I need your feedback, criticisms, suggestions, and editorial input (spelling, grammar, etc.).
 You can either email me at the link above or leave a comment in any of the posts on my blog.

-Any, educational (school, university, college, etc.), or training (business, government, organization, etc.) activity may make copies of any material on this site for instructional use, providing that 1) no profit is made from the material, 2) email me at firstname.lastname@example.org with a description of the material you will use and where it will be used, and 3) I am given credit (see "How to Reference this Site" below).
+Any, educational (school, university, college, etc.) or training (business, government, institute, etc.) organization may make copies of any material on this site for instructional use, providing that 1) no profit is made from the material, 2) email me at email@example.com with a description of the material you will use and where it will be used, and 3) I am given credit (see "How to Reference this Site" below).

 As far as the word profit, I hope that everyone "profits" (benefits) from the material.
 It is OK if you sell your material (such as being a consultant), however, what I do not want is for someone to directly sell my material as that type of profiteering would be wrong. . . unless I'm included in the profits of course.
 That is, you may include my material in with the material you are selling, as long as you do not ask for additional monies for my material and you give me the proper credit.